Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 Like instant coffee, these coffee bags have a reputation for tasting horrible.
 I don’t find that true at all.
 I like the taste of Folgers Single Roast Coffee bags almost as much as I like Starbucks Via.

 Coffee bags are also lightweight and easy to clean up.
-They’re an excellent choice for backpackers that just can’t go without a morning cup of brew.
+They’re the best choice for how to make camp coffee while backpacking.

 Lifehacker has a great DIY resource on making these portable coffee bags for camping.